Cathay Williams: U.S. Army service

-Because of the prohibition against women serving in the military, Cathay Williams enlisted in the United States Regular Army under the false name of William Cathay on November 15, 1866 at St. Louis, Missouri for a three-year engagement, passing herself off as a man.
+Because of the prohibition against women serving in the military, Cathay Williams enlisted in the United States Regular Army under the false name of William Cathay on November 15, 1866, at St. Louis, Missouri, for a three-year engagement, passing herself off as a man.
 She was assigned to the 38th United States Infantry Regiment after she passed a cursory medical examination.
 Only two others are known to have been privy to the deception, her cousin and a friend, both of whom were fellow soldiers in her regiment.
 She is believed to be the first black woman to be awarded the Good Conduct Medal.

 Shortly after her enlistment, Williams contracted smallpox, was hospitalized and later rejoined her unit, which by then was posted in New Mexico.
 Possibly due to the effects of smallpox, the New Mexico heat, or the cumulative effects of years of marching, her body began to show signs of strain.
 She frequently was hospitalized.
-The post surgeon finally discovered she was a woman and informed the post commander.
-She was discharged from the Army by her commanding officer, Captain Charles E. Clarke, on October 14, 1868.
+Williams later said, “The men all wanted to get rid of me after they found out I was a woman.
+Some of them acted real bad to me.”

 Post-military service years

-Cathay Williams worked as a cook at Fort Union, New Mexico and later moved to Pueblo, Colorado.
+Cathay Williams worked as a cook at Fort Union, New Mexico, and later moved to Pueblo, Colorado.
 She married, but it ended disastrously when her husband stole her money and a team of horses.
 Williams had him arrested.

 She moved to Trinidad, Colorado, where she worked as a seamstress.
 She may also have owned a boarding house.
 It was at this time that Williams' story first became public.
 A reporter from St. Louis heard rumors of an African-American woman who had served in the army, and he came to interview her.
 Her life and military service narrative was published in The St. Louis Daily Times on January 2, 1876.